 “Communities are being displaced, and we need a legal framework to address these issues, protect community concerns, and ensure their rights are safeguarded.
 As far as I know, there is no such law, and I am not aware of any formal efforts to develop one.” (expert interview)

 The findings revealed that mining-induced displacements are commonplace, causing significant disruption and social upheaval for communities.
 Experts, as well as informants and community members in Serenje, confirmed the severity of this challenge.
 Often, communities are forced to move from their homes and abandon their livelihoods without being consulted, as deals have already been made between mining companies and chiefs.
 Communities may receive insignificant compensation, or the traditional authority may keep any proceeds from sales.
-Communities are often powerless in these situations given they are poor and “unaware of their rights” (community member).
+Communities are often powerless in these situations given they are economically disadvantaged and “unaware of their rights” (community member).
 The fact that key laws, such as the Lands Act [4], are “silent” (expert interview) on resettlement was frequently raised as a major flaw in the framework.

 In the absence of legislation, the National Resettlement Policy of 2015 [10] sought to provide guidance on resettlement issues, including for involuntary investment-related displacement, specifying that resettlement support and compensation should be provided before a development project starts.
 However, it is not sector specific and refers instead to issues such as transferring vulnerable and displaced persons to underdeveloped agricultural lands, rather than providing explicit guidance for mining companies.
 An update to this policy in 2024 similarly lacks sector-specific guidance and fails to include the MMMD in the implementation plan.
 Hence, the update does not appear to fully rectify the original policy’s shortcomings.
 Regardless, these documents are policy, rather than legislation, so they lack legal basis.
 The findings overwhelmingly point to the need for a legally enforceable mechanism to protect and compensate communities.